cxc10-com/C10-Index_WhitePaper/C10_Index_WhitePaper_Compliant_EN.md

 ### 5.2 Free-Float Supply

-* Free-float supply is obtained from reputable data sources (primarily CoinGecko), with adjustments for locked tokens (team, foundation holdings), known lost coins, duplicate representations, etc
+* Free-float supply is obtained from reputable data sources (primarily CoinGecko), with adjustments for locked tokens (team and foundation holdings), known lost coins, duplicate representations, etc
 * All adjustments must be logged and recorded for auditability

 ### 5.3 Market Capitalization